CharmedSatyr/charmed_blog/content/blog/how-to-add-login-with-mastodon-using-nodejs/index.md

 <br />

-This will set up some conditional rendering: if a `user` object exists, a link to the user's profile will appear.
+This will set up some conditional rendering: if a `bash±user` object exists, a link to the user's profile will appear.
 Otherwise, the user will see a login link that includes the name of the Mastodon instance they can log in with.

-Now, head to the `routes/` directory to make this work.
-In `routes/index.js`, update the `title` rendered to the title you'd like to display for your project, and add an `instance` key with your environment value for `MASTODON_INSTANCE_NAME` to the argument object.
+Now, head to the `bash±routes/` directory to make this work.
+In `bash±routes/index.js`, update the `javascript±title` rendered to the title you'd like to display for your project, and add an `javascript±instance` key with your environment value for `bash±MASTODON_INSTANCE_NAME` to the argument object.
 Pug will use these values to render appropriate views.

 <!-- prettier-ignore -->
 ```javascript